 How to Write your Dermatology Personal Statement

 Do you dream of becoming a dermatologist?
 This highly lucrative specialty is very sought-after, with an enormous amount of competition.
-In 2021, 13.5% of U.S. senior medical students did not match, according to the National Resident Matching Program (NRMP).
+In 2022, 99.4% of PGY2 dermatology programs filled according to the National Resident Matching Program (NRMP).

 While what you do before applying to residency is vitally important, such as where you do rotations,from whom you get your letters of recommendation, once you are actually filling out your ERAS application, your dermatology residency personal statement, a concise exploration of your interest in the specialty and experience, will showcase what makes you exceptionally qualified.

 Dermatology Residency Personal Statement: An Overview